A comprehensive platform to evaluate mortgage investment opportunities, trends in the market, and portfolio aggregation.

 Economic risk is measured by looking at historical and forecasted home prices.
-Actual home price appreciation has been robust from 2014 through 2021, which has resulted in embedded appreciation for older originations.
+Actual house price appreciation has been robust from 2014 through 2022, which has resulted in embedded appreciation for older originations.
 This results in reduced default risk for older cohorts.
-For more recent cohorts, we anticipate slower home price growth (or negative growth for some local geographies) after housing supply returns post-pandemic, which contributes to increases in economic risk for recent origination years.
+For more recent cohorts, we anticipate slower home price growth (or negative growth for some local geographies), which contributes to increases in economic risk for recent origination years.

-Figure 3 shows the economic risk component of the MMDI for Ginnie Mae mortgages and GSE mortgages as of 2020 Q4 and 2021 Q1.
-What we notice from the chart is that economic risk has remained steady, but sharply increases for newer originations.
+Figure 2 shows the economic risk component of the MMDI for GSE mortgages as of 2021 Q4 and 2022 Q1.

-While the current level of robust home price growth is certainly a function of the pandemic and supply/demand imbalances, it is difficult to estimate how home prices may react “post-pandemic.”
 The MMDI reflects a baseline forecast of future home prices.
 To the extent actual or baseline forecasts diverge from the current forecast, future publications of the MMDI will change accordingly.
-Please read the disclaimer for COVID-19 for more context on economic risk.

 Milliman is expert in analyzing complex data and building econometric models that are transparent, intuitive, and informative.
 We have used our expertise to assist multiple clients in developing econometric models for evaluating mortgage risk both at the point of sale and for seasoned mortgages.